Pāriet uz galveno saturu

 For example, searching for sensor finds Temperature Sensor (split into two tokens) but not Temperature_Sensor (remains a single token).

-• Convert each word except the last one to an exact match.
+• Each word in the query except the last one is treated as an exact match (case-insensitive).

-• Convert the last word to a prefix match, allowing for partial word matching.
+• The last word is treated as a prefix match, allowing for "search-as-you-type" functionality.

-For example, if you search for "pressure valve ma", the system creates:
+For example, a search for "pressure valve ma" creates:

 • An exact match for "pressure".